 For her master's project, Tess Riski, '19 M.S.
 Stabile, investigated Nurx, an online app that allows women to order birth control pills.
 After connecting with two Times reporters also looking into the company, her story on the risks of using the “Uber of birth control” was published in The New York Times.

 Sriphaphob Thanthong-Knight, '18 M.S.
-Stabile, sent FOIA requests to 50 states to find out whether state prisons were providing medication to thousands of inmates with Hepatitis C. He found that nationwide, roughly 97 percent of inmates with hepatitis C are not getting the cure, risking not only their health but also the health of others.
+Stabile, sent FOIA requests to 50 states to find out whether state prisons were providing medication to thousands of inmates with Hepatitis C. He found that roughly 97 percent of inmates with the disease are not getting the cure, risking their health and that of others.

 Mukhtar Ibrahim, ’17 M.S.
 Stabile, traveled to Kenya to look into how the U.S. government has spent millions of dollars on a controversial counterterrorism program there.
 He found that the program may have endangered the lives of the people it was supposed to help.
 His story was published by Buzzfeed.